 ConsensusPathDB is a database that integrates different types of functional interactions between physical entities in the cell like genes, RNA, proteins, protein complexes and metabolites in order to assemble a more complete and a less biased picture of cellular biology.
 Currently, ConsensusPathDB

-contains metabolic and signaling reactions, physical protein interactions and gene
+contains metabolic and signaling reactions, physical protein interactions, genetic interactions, gene

 Interactions with matching primary participants